MicrosoftDocs/customer-insights/ci-docs/diagnostics.md

 ## Configuration on the destination resource

-Based on your choice of resource type, the following steps automatically apply:
+Based on your choice of resource type, the following changes automatically occur:

 ### Storage account